sshyran/alpine-cloud-images/README.md

   version in the tree is somewhat old and may not work correctly for Alpine.
   If full cloud-init support is important to you please file a bug against this project.

+- Because several key packages in Alpine 3.8 are missing or lacking features, we currently need to install some packages from edge.
+We expect that these will be included in Alpine 3.9, or perhaps as a 3.8.x update.
+  - linux-virt @edge-main (includes necessary NVMe drivers)
+  - aws-ena-driver @edge-testing (installs 'virt' flavored subpackage)
+  - tiny-ec2-bootstrap @edge-main  (updated to v1.2.0)

 - CloudFormation support is still forthcoming.
 This requires patches and packaging for the upstream cfn tools that have not yet been accepted.